 The revolution of the East European states was a revolution of growing aspirations of the middle class.
 They desired more freedom and economic well-being.
 They rose against the communist governments that were controlled by the Soviet Union and emerged as free democratic states.
-Even within the Soviet Union the movement for more political and economic freedom led to the various demanding states more autonomy eventually independence.
-Meanwhile, ethnic identity of the various people of the region became stronger.
+Even within the Soviet Union the movement for more political and economic freedom led to the various demanding more autonomy states and eventually independence.
+Meanwhile. the ethnic identity of the various people of the region became stronger.
 This led to the demand for the creation of independent states based on ethnic identity.